W. L. Gore & Associates: Bringing Dreams to Reality

 Gore is one of the 200 largest privately held U.S. companies.

-- For the 17th consecutive year, Gore earned a position on FORTUNE's annual list of the U.S. "100 Best Companies to Work For" in 2014.
-Gore ranked 22nd overall.
-Gore is one of only a few companies to appear on all of the U.S. "100 Best Companies to Work For" lists since Robert Levering and Milton Moskowitz initiated the ranking in 1984.
-This includes appearing on all 17 FORTUNE® magazine lists (1998-2014) and in all three 100 Best Companies to Work For in America books (1984, 1985 and 1993).
+- For the 18th consecutive year, Gore earned a position on the FORTUNE 100 Best Companies to Work For® list in 2015.
+Gore ranked 17th overall.
+Gore is one of only a few companies to appear on all of the U.S. lists since Robert Levering and Milton Moskowitz initiated the ranking in 1984.
+This includes appearing on all 18 FORTUNE® magazine lists (1998-2015) and in all three 100 Best Companies to Work For in America books (1984, 1985 and 1993).

 - Gore has also been named one of the best workplaces in France, Germany, Italy, Korea, Sweden, and the UK.
 And in 2013, for the first time, Gore was named one of the best workplaces in China.

 More than 35 million innovative Gore Medical Devices have been implanted, saving and improving the quality of lives worldwide.